Code-Wizard-py-js/tiktokScraper/README.md

 You can just use pip to install them with the requirements.txt file provided

-## Importing your cookies

-The API currently has a couple of bugs when it comes to the verification process during data fetching.
-However, they can be circumvented by providing your own cookies.
-To do this you will have to log in to the TikTok website, use a browser extension to export your cookies into a JSON file, and place that file in the same folder as the program.
-Doing this will also allow you to fetch your likes without having to make them public.

 Your JSON file should consist of a list of cookies formatted like so:
 ```